5T33Z0/OCLP4Hackintosh/README.md

 > [!TIP]
 >
 > There's a newer fork of OCLP-Mod called [**OCLP-Plus**](https://github.com/YBronst/OCLP-Plus) which has an english GUI.
-It's highly recommended to use it insead of OCLP-Mod!
+It's recommended to use it insead of OCLP-Mod!
+But if no root patches are available, resort to OCLP-Mod!

 ## Troubleshooting
 - [**Dos and Don'ts of running macOS beta versions**](/docs/Beta_dos_donts.md)